 -6.
 Eat whole grains, together with high fiber veggies and fruits, they have the bonus of being really filling, and they slow the digestion, keeping you full longer.

 -10.
-Stay away from refined sugars; sugary foods of all types are high in calories and further stimulate the appetite - a balanced diet chart no-no.
+Stay away from refined sugars; Sugary foods of all types are high in calories and further stimulate appetite - a balanced diet chart no-no.

 We all need a sweet treat from time to time, just try to limit them.

 -11.
-As a last resort, take a multivitamin to supplement if you're missing something not found in the food you eat, but the real thing's the best.
+As a last resort, take a multivitamin to supplement if you are missing something not found in the food you eat, but the real thing is the best.

 -12.
-Once again -balance, moderation and a good variety.
-With an eye on the balanced diet chart, if you concentrate on these 3 things, with the stress on the moderation, you'll do just fine, and stay fit and trim too!
+Once again - balance, moderation and a good variety.
+With an eye on the balanced diet chart, if you concentrate on these 3 things, with the stress on moderation, you'll do just fine, and stay fit and trim too!

 -13.
-It's worth repeating, do yourself a favor and eat whole grain breads.
+It's worth repeating, doing yourself a favor and eating whole grain breads.
 The wheat germ and bran found in whole grains are known to:

 -Why whole grain, and why is white bread so bad?